-AP COMPUTER SCIENCE PRINCIPLES 12......(APCSP 12) (4 credits)

-Recommended Prerequisites: IT 9, IT 10 or IT 11 with a strong understanding of good programming practices or permission from the instructor.

-This is a course open to Grade 11 and 12 students who have taken CSTU10 in Grade 9 or 10 at Sentinel or have worked with a text-based programming language on their own.
+AP COMPUTER SCIENCE PRINCIPLES 12......(APCSP 12) (4 credits) Recommended Prerequisites: CSTU 10 or CINF 11 with a strong understanding of good programming practices or permission from the instructor.
+This course is open to Grade 11 and 12 students who have taken CSTU10 in Grade 9 or 10 at Sentinel or have worked with a text-based programming language on their own.

 Although this course is more accessible to non-programmers than the Grade 12 AP Computer Science A course, it is still content heavy and an academic course.
 Grade 11 or 12 students electing to take this course must have an excellent achievement record combined with excellent work habits.
 AP Computer Science Principles emphasizes computational thinking practices but also looks at creative development and good programming practices from a theoretical standpoint.
 Students selecting this course must have the approval of the instructor.